 What is included in the NSCH data sets?

 Do the data sets include local-level data?

-How are DRC Indicator data sets different from the U.S. Census Bureau data files?
+How are DRC constructed data sets different from the U.S. Census Bureau public use data files?

 What if I have additional questions?